trush/dynamicfilter/active/dynamicfilterapp/simulation_files/README.txt

 TAGS:
   #LEGACY         - oldschool, unchanged
   #MULTIPLE       - currently takes in multiple files
-  #NEW            - newschool, uses for format
+  #UPDATED            - newschool, uses for format
   #AUTORUN        - is capable of being used for autogenerating graphs (doesn't mean that it currently does)
   #SPECIAL_TOPIC  - of questionable value (at least for automation)